 Using genetic, biochemical, and electrophysiological approaches we have identified channel partners that may be important for channel trafficking and /or modulation.
 We have shown that members of the intracellular fibroblast growth factors (FGF11-14) can regulate biophysical properties of sodium channels Nav1.2, Nav1.3, Nav1.6 and Nav1.7.
 We have also identified and characterized CAP-1A, a cytosolic protein which binds selectively to Nav1.8, among sodium channels, and induce a reduction in the current density in DRG neurons.
 CAP-1A also binds to clathrin, and may represent a new class of adaptor proteins which link sodium channels and clathrin and regulate sodium channel density by clathrin-mediated endocytosis.
 We have also reported that contactin, a GPI-anchored cell adhesion moleculae, regulates the sodium channel density of Nav1.3, Nav1.8 and Nav1.9, but not Nav1.6 and Nav1.7.
 We are continuing this line of investigation to investigate isoform-specific regulation of sodium channels by these, and other newly-discovered channel partners.

-Together with the published data that have shown that Nav1.7-related CIP is not accompanied by other major sensory deficits, except impaired olfaction, motor or cognitive deficits, our data provide a compelling rationale to target Nav1.7 for the development of new pain therapeutic agents which are predicted to have minimal side effects.
+Together, these data provide a compelling rationale to target peripheral Nav channels (Nav1.7, Nav1.8 and Nav1.9) for the development of new pain therapeutic agents which are predicted to have minimal side effects.

 Molecular Biology; Nervous System Diseases; Neurology; Neurons; Sodium Channels; Voltage-Gated Sodium Channels